 Coverage errors does not affect the accuracy in any significant way, because of a very thorough quality assurance of the population used for grossing up the survey data.
 Measurement errors on the reported figures on turnover and stocks is not an important issue, but lack of consistency with the price indices used for deflation can in some cases affect the accuracy.
 Non-response does not add much to the error, because information from the quarterly survey on sales in manufacturing industries, which covers the entire population, is included in the estimation to compensate for any bias in the non-response.
-In the calculation of the production changes in the stock values are included in the turnover to be deflated.
+In the calculation of the production changes in the stock volumes are included, and in that volume calculation the same price index as used for deflating turnover is used.
 By using that method it is assumed that the prices of sold goods develop similar to the prices of the stocked goods.
 This is not always true.